 Back to School Night is an opportunity to welcome students and their families into the classroom to see what goes on firsthand.
-Creating an evening of new friendships, educational endeavors, and future goals for the year is an exciting way to get everyone involved with? preschool instruction.
+Creating an evening of new friendships, educational endeavors and future goals for the year is an exciting way to get everyone involved with preschool instruction.
 By holding an event that captures what your preschool is all about, a connection is made between learning at home and learning in school.
-Education is best absorbed when teachers and parents are able to reinforce each other.
+Education is best absorbed when teachers and parents are able to reinforce each other’s efforts.
 The best way to do this is to create a union of trust and commitment through understanding.

 Back to School Night Idea for Preschool